mweb/flask-starter/README.md

     pip install pytest pytest-cov

-This should install all the required packages to get started with the development.
+This should install all the required packages to get you started with the development.

 Now the DB needs to be initialiezed and afterwards the development webserver